Lynsey Addario: Life and work

 Lynsey Addario was born and raised in Westport, Connecticut, to parents Camille and Phillip Addario, both Italian-American hairdressers.
-She graduated from Staples High School, in Westport in 1991 and from the University of Wisconsin-Madison in 1995.[4]
+She graduated from Staples High School, in Westport in 1991 and from the University of Wisconsin–Madison in 1995.
 She also holds two Honorary Doctorate Degrees, one from the University of Wisconsin-Madison in Humanities, and another from Bates College in Maine.

 Addario began photographing professionally with the Buenos Aires Herald in Argentina in 1996 with, as she says, "no previous photographic training".
 In the late 1990s, she moved back to the United States and freelanced for the Associated Press in New York City, only to move back to South America less than one year later.
 Focusing on Cuba and the effect of communism on the public, Addario made a name for herself.
-She moved to India a few years later to photograph under the Associated Press, leaving the United States.
+She moved to India a few years later to photograph for the Associated Press, leaving the United States.

 While living in India, Addario traveled through Nepal, Afghanistan, and Pakistan, focusing on humanitarian and women's issues.
 After the attacks on the World Trade Center in 2001, Addario resolved to photograph Afghanistan and Pakistan under the Taliban.

 In 2003 and 2004, Addario photographed the Iraq war in Baghdad for The New York Times.
 She has since covered conflicts in Afghanistan, Iraq, Darfur, Republic of the Congo, Haiti, and Ukraine.
 She has covered stories throughout the Middle East and Africa.
 In August 2004 she turned her attention to Africa, focusing on Chad and Sudan.

-She has photographed for The New York Times, The New York Times Magazine, Time, Newsweek, and National Geographic.
+She has photographed for The Atlantic, The New York Times, The New York Times Magazine, Time, Newsweek, and National Geographic.

 In Pakistan on May 9, 2009, Addario was involved in an automobile accident while returning to Islamabad from an assignment at a refugee camp.
-Her collar bone was broken, another journalist was injured, and the driver was killed.
+Her collarbone was broken, another journalist was injured, and the driver was killed.

 Addario was one of four New York Times journalists who were missing in Libya from March 16–21, 2011.
 The New York Times reported on March 18, 2011, that Libya had agreed to free her and three colleagues: Anthony Shadid, Stephen Farrell and Tyler Hicks.
 The Libyan government released the four journalists on March 21, 2011.
 She reports that she was threatened with death and repeatedly groped during her captivity by the Libyan Army.

 In November 2011, The New York Times wrote a letter of complaint on behalf of Addario to the Israeli government, after allegations that Israeli soldiers at the Erez Crossing had strip-searched and mocked her and forced her to go through an X-ray scanner three times despite knowing that she was pregnant.
 Addario reported that she had "never, ever been treated with such blatant cruelty."
 The Israeli Defence ministry subsequently issued an apology to both Addario and The New York Times.